 Messi whipped the ball right into the top left corner, embarrassing Alisson in the Liverpool goal and wheeling away in celebration, almost hardly believing what he’d just done himself.

-Unfortunately for Messi and for Barca, Liverpool mounted an insane second leg comeback at Anfield, and that appeared to be the beginning of the end for Messi at the club.
+Unfortunately for Messi and for Barcelona, Liverpool mounted an insane second leg comeback at Anfield, and that appeared to be the beginning of the end for Messi at the club.

 Sixth Ballon d’Or crown

 Despite losing to Liverpool on the pitch, Messi beat them off it as he narrowly edged Virgil van Dijk to win a record sixth Ballon d’Or in 2019.